Planetary Interiors and Evolution Postdoctoral Fellow

 I am a planetary physicist working with the Virtual Planet Laboratory (located in the Astronomy Department) at the University of Washington in Seattle WA to explore the influence of planetary interiors on habitability.

-Prior to joining the VPL, from 2012-2013 I collaborated with the Open Earth System research group as a Postdoctoral Associate in the Geology and Geophysics Department at Yale University in New Haven, CT.
+Prior to joining the VPL, from 2012-2013 I collaborated with the Open Earth System research group as an NSF Postdoctoral Associate in the Geology and Geophysics Department at Yale University in New Haven, CT.

-From 2010-2012 I was a Bateman Fellow at Yale studying the influence of planetary magnetic fields on atmospheric escape, the effects of heat loss due to melting on the thermal history of the Earth, and how magnetic field polarity bias relates to reversal frequency in the Phanerozoic and Precambrian.
+From 2010-2012 as a Bateman Fellow at Yale I investigated the influence of planetary magnetic fields on atmospheric escape, the effects of heat loss due to melting on the thermal history of the Earth, and how magnetic field polarity bias relates to reversal frequency in the Phanerozoic and Precambrian.

 I earned my Ph.D. in Earth and Planetary Science from Johns Hopkins University in 2010.
 The subject of my Ph.D. thesis was numerical dynamo modeling of magnetic field reversals, core evolution, and the possibility of detecting dynamos in terrestrial exoplanets (so-called "exodynamos").